-Dimensions The final robot cannot exceed the dimensions of 45cm x 30cm x 30cm [length x width x height] at the start of the competition.
+Dimensions The final robot cannot exceed the dimensions of 45 cm x 30 cm x 30 cm [length x width x height] at the start of the competition.
 During the competition, it is possible that the robot extend itself in any way to any dimension.
-Aggressive behavior Robots must not be build to harm or interfere with competitors' robots.
+Aggressive behavior Robots must not be built to harm or interfere with competitors' robots.
 It is strictly forbidden to make the robot engage in aggressive behavior like rampage, shooting or hindering other competitors.
 Teams with such a behavior will be disqualified immediately and cannot continue the competition.
 Spare parts During the competition event, there will be no spare parts available other than the ones the teams have in their kit.
 Whenever a motor dies or pieces are broken, teams must find an innovative solution to be able to continue the competition.
-Checkup Every robot must be inspected by the LCR jury (see inspection booth) prior to engaging in the competition.
+Checkup Every robot must be inspected by the LYRC jury (see inspection booth) prior to engaging in the competition.
 Refer to the upcoming Inspection section for more details.